Diduenjoy/docs/source/includes/_google_star_rating.md

 ## Test it

-Once you have dynamicly (or not) generated these scripts and retrieved related datas, you should test your scripts content to check if its content is valid.
+Once you have dynamicaly (or not) generated these scripts and retrieved related datas, you should test your scripts content to check if its content is valid.
 You can perform this easily : <br>
 - go to <a href="https://search.google.com/structured-data/testing-tool/u/0/" target='_blank'>this google page</a>.<br>
 - choose `code block`![google_star_test](google_star/test.png)<br>